bcwhite-code/brians-blueprints/self-building-spacex.md

 On Nauvis, you'll want...

 * Off-World Supply.
-* Bulk Launch System: (optional) For receiving large quantities of raw materials.
+* Bulk Launch System: For receiving large quantities of raw materials.
 These can be brought by the off-world supply rocket but if a lot is needed, there is no beating dedicated rockets.

 One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks